Skip to content

 For context, Hasan et al. (2025) scanned 1,899 MCP servers with more sophisticated analysis methods and found a 5.5% tool poisoning rate.

-Their larger sample and deeper analysis produced a lower — and likely more accurate — threat rate than raw YARA pattern matching on a 33-server sample.
+Their larger sample and deeper analysis produced a lower — and likely more accurate — threat rate than raw pattern matching on a 33-server sample.

-Top servers by detections
+Top servers by detections#

 browser-devtools-mcp had the most detections: 9 across its 51 tools.